pemcg/manageiq-automation-howto-guide/chapter17/creating_a_service_item.md

 ![screenshot](images/screenshot27.png)

-Tick the _Display in Catalog_ check-box to expose the remaining fields to be filled in.
-Select our newly created _Generic Servers_ Catalog, and _Generic Service_ Dialog, in the appropriate drop-downs.
-For the Provisioning Entry Point, navigate to _/ManageIQ/Service/Provisioning/StateMachines/ServiceProvision\_Template/CatalogItemInitialization_
+Tick the **Display in Catalog** check-box to expose the remaining fields to be filled in.
+Select our newly created **Generic Servers** Catalog, and **Generic Service** Dialog, in the appropriate drop-downs.
+For the Provisioning Entry Point, navigate to `ManageIQ/Service/Provisioning/StateMachines/ServiceProvision_Template/CatalogItemInitialization`
 <br><br>

 ![screenshot](images/screenshot28.png?)

-Click on the _Details_ tab, and enter some HTML-formatted text to describe the Catalog Item to anyone viewing in the Catalog:
+Click on the **Details** tab, and enter some HTML-formatted text to describe the Catalog Item to anyone viewing in the Catalog:

 ![screenshot](images/screenshot30.png)

-Click on the _Request Info_ tab, and fill in the details.
-Select an appropriate template, and Environment, Hardware, Network tab settings that are known to work when a VM is provisioned interactively (see [Tips and Tricks](tips_and_tricks.md)).
+Click on the **Request Info** tab, and fill in the details.
+Select an appropriate template, and **Environment**, **Hardware**, **Network** tab settings that are known to work when a VM is provisioned interactively (see [Tips and Tricks](tips_and_tricks.md)).
 The VM name will be overwritten during the provisioning process, but here we just set it as _changeme_.
 <br><br>

 ![screenshot](images/screenshot29.png)

-Finally click the _Add_ button.
+Finally click the **Add** button.

-Select a suitable 100x100px ShadowMan icon for a Custom Image:
+Select a suitable sized ShadowMan icon for a Custom Image:

 ![screenshot](images/screenshot31.png?)

 ### Ordering the Catalog Item

-Navigate to the _Service Catalogs_ section in the accordion, expand the _Generic Servers_ Catalog, and highlight the _Generic RHEL 7 Server_ Catalog Item
+Navigate to the **Service Catalogs** section in the accordion, expand the **Generic Servers** Catalog, and highlight the **Generic RHEL 7 Server** Catalog Item
 <br><br>

 ![screenshot](images/screenshot32.png)

 <br>
-Click _Order_, and fill out the Service Dialog values:
+Click **Order**, and fill out the Service Dialog values:

 ![screenshot](images/screenshot33.png)

-Click _Submit_
+Click **Submit**

-After a new minutes, the new Service should be visible in _My Services_, containing the new VM:
+After a new minutes, the new Service should be visible in **My Services**, containing the new VM:
 <br><br>

 ![screenshot](images/screenshot34.png)